turingschool/front-end-curriculum/lessons/module-1/getting-around-in-the-terminal.md

 #### Your Turn

 * Open a new terminal window.
-Create a directory five different directories (with different names).
+Create five different directories (with different names).
 Double check that all of the directories are listed in your current directory.
 Delete all the directories.

 * Create ten new files with different file names.
 Double check that all the files are listed in your current directory.
 Delete all the files you just created.